tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 - The public insisted that investigators form another commission.
 Members organized a second test in which the questioner whispered questions in Hans's ear so no one else could hear.
 This time, Hans could not answer even a single question correctly.
 Instead of being brilliant, the horse was revealed as a dummkopf!
 Can you guess how the commission's members proved Hans was a fraud?
 Von Osten had taught the horse to read the audience members' "body-language signals."
 As Hans tapped his hoof, people in the audience would exhibit clear signs of tension – straining forward, holding their breath – until the horse reached the correct number.
 Then they would all relax, at which point von Osten had taught Hans to stop tapping immediately.
 Hans was "clever" – but not because he was a math genius or geography expert.
 He simply knew how to take cues for his actions from the subtle responses of the people around him.
 "Know your audience" is one of the primary rules of effective communications.
 Hans, the horse, was able to learn this important lesson.
 Can you?

-## Teach Yourself to Become Charming and Attractive
-- The most accomplished public speakers, actors, politicians and salespeople were not born charismatic.
-They worked hard to learn how to speak effectively, be appealing, and charm and persuade others.
-How did they achieve their goals?
-The answer is simple: They each applied certain remarkably helpful rules of personal communication and, thus, developed themselves into winning and attractive personalities.
-Yes, such rules exist.
-Furthermore, they are easy to learn and employ.
-You can use these secrets and tricks to re-create yourself almost magically into a person of great charm and poise and someone everyone will admire and want to be near.

-## "How to Intrigue Everyone Without Saying a Word"
-- First impressions are the most lasting.
-"The way you look and the way you move" provide 80% of the information people use to form their initial impressions of you.
-To make sure people get an overwhelmingly positive impression when they first meet you, use the following tips:
-  - **Smile slowly** – Don't smile as soon as you meet someone.
-People will assume that you do this with everyone.
-Instead, wait a second or two, look long and deep at the person you are meeting, then smile big.
-This brief delay signals that you are not smiling because it is socially desirable, but because you see something special in this particular person that you really like.
-  - **"Sticky eyes"** – Show people that you truly can't take your eyes off of them.
-Maintain perfect eye contact while you speak with them.
-  - **"The big baby pivot"** – When you meet someone, pivot directly toward him or her with a "total-body turn," flash a genuine smile, and show the undivided and very special attention you would give to a young child who has just crawled up into your lap.

-## "How to Know What to Say After You Say, 'Hi'"
-- Many people, including senior executives, motivational speakers and great performers, hate to make small talk.
-But it is an art that you can easily muster if you follow these tactics:
-  - **The "mood match"** – Don't speak with someone else until you first sample his or her mood.
-Once you have, ensure that your opening words "match that mood."
-This is particularly important for salespeople.
-  - **"Wear a 'whatzit'"** – Starting a conversation with a stranger is not easy.
-One way to get the ball rolling is to wear something distinctive that he or she is sure to comment upon – a novel tie-tack, a piece of antique jewelry, or a special lapel pin or button.
-  - **The "swivelling spotlight"** – People love to speak about themselves.
-Imagine a giant spotlight that rotates to light up your counterpart.
-Keep the spotlight – and focus – on that person and not yourself.
-He or she will think you are great for doing so.

 ## "How to Talk Like a VIP"
 - You can always recognize important people by the commanding, intelligent way they speak.
 They have confidence, choose the proper words, and don't use clichés.
 Follow their lead:
   - **"Kill the quick 'me too!'"** – To impress, avoid immediately matching someone else's account of a personal experience or preference – say, a love of sailing – with your own story.
 Let your shared interest come out gracefully during the conversation.